Once you have received and signed your private wildlife licence and record book, you are able to acquire wildlife.

 If you find sick, injured or orphaned wildlife, it must be handed to an authorised wildlife shelter for care and rehabilitation for release back to the wild.
-To find the closest wildlife shelter use the tool.

 Any wildlife being held under a private wildlife licence must be kept at the address on the licence.
 The only exception is if the licence holder is going to or returning from a veterinarian or is trading an animal with another licence holder.

 The only exception to this is a dingo licence.
 The holder may take dingoes to other sites for non-commercial purposes of exercise, obedience training, education or display at a canine show.